Losing dimensions: Geometric memorization in generative diffusion: Methods

-We report in \ref{alg:sv3} the algorithm used to find the intrinsic manifold dimension given the singular values.
-For MNIST we use $\Bar{d}=100$, $c=15$ and $t=0$, for Cifra10 $\Bar{d}=1000$, $c=10$ and $t=15$, and for CelebA $\Bar{d}=1000$, $c=10$ and $t=0$.
-Here $t$ correspond to the diffusion index in DDPM.
-We report an example of second derivative in Fig.~\ref{fig:mnistms}.
+In this Section, we report Algorithm~(\ref{alg:sv3}) that we used to find the local latent manifold dimension given the singular values.
+For Mnist, we used $\Bar{d}=100$, $c=20$; for Cifar10, we used $\Bar{d}=1000$, $c=10$; for CelebA-HQ, we used $\Bar{d}=1500$, $c=10$; and for Lsun-Church, we used $\Bar{d}=2000$, $c=20$.
+For all these datasets, we employed the same $t_0 = 2$ corresponding to the diffusion index in DDPM.
+With the exception of CelebA-HQ, which we used Algorithm~(\ref{alg:sv}), we primarily used the central-difference version explained in Algorithm~(\ref{alg:sv2}).
+We report an example of second derivative used in the method in Fig.~(\ref{fig:mnistms}).